sapphirethunderbird/SSIP-2025/README.md

 - `data`: Data used for analysis.
 - `scripts`: R Script samples.

-  Put these in the root of your project directory
+  > Put these in the root of your project directory

+- `assets`: Screenshots

 ## Gallery